 Mountain bikes are, perhaps, the most difficult to choose when putting together our hire fleet.
+Considering the pros and cons as when choosing which action bank slot to play, you have to choose wisely because that will be your assertion.
 The variety is so overwhelming and the uses folk put them to so broad.
 However, what we’ve found is that most customers want something they can ride from Inverness and, with a few exceptions, aren’t looking to ride something overly tough.
 That being the case, we stick to hardtails and have, for a few years now, opted for 29ers for their greater ability to carry a bit of speed and to roll over small obstacles.
 Having said that, we also find that the larger wheels make smaller sizes cumbersome and difficult and so our Small and Extra Small bikes have use the 27.5” wheel size.

 This year, most of our mountain bikes are Specialized Rockhopper Comp.
 At first glance, they appear to be identical to the 2017 model.
 However, very little has been carried across.
 There’s still a lightweight alloy frame, but the geometry has been tweaked a little, following the fashion for a longer top tube, shorter stem and more relaxed steering angle.
 They still have a full complement of 3 x 9 gears though.
 That’s 44/32/22 on the front and a 11-34T cassette.
 This gives a huge range with a lowest gearing of 18 inches (that’s forward movement for one rotation of the pedals).
 That’s quite a bit lower than, for instance, our hybrid bikes at 25 inches.
 That low gearing makes going up steep hills that much easier and is especially appreciated when carrying luggage.